eddUG/shell-novice/_episodes/02-filedir.md

 with a single `-` and no spaces between the options; `ls -F -a` is equivalent to `ls -Fa`.

-## Other Hidden Files
+> ## Other Hidden Files
+>

-In addition to the hidden directories `..` and `.`, you may also see a file called `.bash_profile`.
-This file usually contains shell configuration settings.
-You may also see other files and directories beginning with `.`.
-These are usually files and directories that are used to configure different programs on your computer.
-The prefix `.` is used to prevent these configuration files from cluttering the terminal when a standard `ls` command is used.
+> In addition to the hidden directories `..` and `.`, you may also see a file
+> called `.bash_profile`.
+This file usually contains shell configuration
+> settings.
+You may also see other files and directories beginning
+> with `.`.
+These are usually files and directories that are used to configure
+> different programs on your computer.
+The prefix `.` is used to prevent these
+> configuration files from cluttering the terminal when a standard `ls` command
+> is used.
+>
+{: .callout}

 These three commands are the basic commands for navigating the filesystem on your computer:
 `pwd`, `ls`, and `cd`.
 Let's explore some variations on those commands.
 What happens